jwstegemann/fritz2-docs/Components.md

 ---
 # Components

 It's very easy to create a lightweight reusable component with fritz2.
-Basically all you have to do is writing a function with `RenderContext` as it's receiver type:
+Basically all you have to do is write a function with `RenderContext` as its receiver type:

 ```kotlin
 fun RenderContext.myComponent() {